bendanzzc/autoaugment/README.md

 # AutoAugment

-fork by https://github.com/hongdayu/autoaugment, but change the model and optimizing from individual thinking. fix the memory leaky problem
+fork from https://github.com/hongdayu/autoaugment, but change the model and optimizing from individual thinking. fix the memory leaky problem